milesroberts-123/merge-annotations-sequences/README.md

 ## REFERENCES

-I acquired the example gff file from the [Sol Genomics Network](https://solgenomics.net/organism/Solanum_lycopersicum/genome).
+I acquired the example genes and annotations from the [Sol Genomics Network](https://solgenomics.net/organism/Solanum_lycopersicum/genome).